Is there a right time and a wrong one for a political candidate to make fundraising calls?

 Throughout my career I did not believe there was.

-I’ve always believed that good fundraising is done by a candidate who plants their butt in a chair and makes phone calls for a solid block of time several days of the week.
+I’d learned that good fundraising is done by a candidate who plants their butt in a chair and makes phone calls for a solid block of time several days of the week.

 That hasn’t changed.